muxi-ai/cli/docs/guides/server.md

 muxi logs [-n 100] [-f]    # View logs
 ```

-These commands automatically detect the formation ID from `formation.yaml`.
+These commands automatically detect the formation ID from the formation config.

 ---